 What is Natural Resource Management?

-You may be curious about a Career in Natural Resource Management.
-Internet is brimming with pages on How to get into Natural Resource Management, while one should first understand What is a Career in Natural Resource Management.
+A Career in Natural Resource Management is very intriguing.
+Almost everyone seems to be talking about How to start a Career in Natural Resource Management, while one should first develop an understanding of What is a Career in Natural Resource Management.
 While anyone can have an opinion on what Natural Resource Management entails; only a real professional can really explain it.

-Scientist K Ramesh invested 23 years & 7 months in Natural Resource Management.
-Scientist K Ramesh defines Natural Resource Management as:
+Scientist K Ramesh has 23 years & 7 months of professional experience in Natural Resource Management.
+Here is how Scientist K Ramesh detailed Natural Resource Management:

 Natural resource management refers to the management of natural resources such as land, water, soil, plants and animals, with a particular focus on how management affects the quality of life for both present and future generations.